Numerical Exploration of Nonlinear Dispersion Effects via a Strongly Coupled Two-scale System: Implementation

-\begin{enumerate} \item Import the necessary libraries; \item Discretize the domain of the problem and generate a triangulation of that domain; \item Define the needed finite element function spaces, specify the degree of the basis functions, and set the boundary conditions for the domain. \item Define the variational formulation of the problem; \item Assemble the linear system and solve the system with the boundary condition; \item Post-process and visualize the solution. \end{enumerate} One considerable benefit of the FEniCS platform is the simplification of some of the above steps.

-We define a microscopic system by assigning a microscopic grid for each degree of freedom (i.e., node) on the macroscopic grid.
+\SN{The implementation is based on a two-scale finite element discretiztion as described in Section \ref{Iter_discrete}.
+We use the same microscopic mesh $\mathcal{K}_h$ and finite element space $\mathbb{W}_h$ for all macroscopic discrete node $\tilde{x} \in \mathcal{D}_H$.
+The dependence on the macroscopic position enters only through the parameter $G(u(\tilde{x}))$ appearing in the microscopic cell problem.
+Consequently, for each macroscopic discrete node $\tilde{x}$, we solve a cell problem on the same reference microscopic mesh, but with different coefficients determined by the local macroscopic solution.
+For simplicity, both the macroscopic and microscopic finite element spaces are chosen as the $P_1$ Lagrange finite element space.
+It is worth mentioning that the proposed methodology is not restricted to $P_1$ elements; higher-order finite element spaces could be employed as well, although they are not considered in the present work.}\\ We define a microscopic system by assigning a microscopic grid for each degree of freedom (i.e., node) on the macroscopic grid.
 In our finite element framework, we solve the system by decoupling the microscopic and macroscopic formulation as described in schemes.
 In scheme $1$, we use the macroscopic solutions from the previous iteration to solve the microscopic elliptic problem and compute the dispersion tensor for the next iteration.
 Utilizing the computed dispersion tensor, we then solve the parabolic problem to get a macroscopic solution for the next iteration.
 The iteration continues until the difference (measured in the $L^2(S; L^2(\Omega))$ norm) between consecutive iterations reaches a predefined tolerance value, $\epsilon$.
 We describe this computation process in \cref{alg:iterative}, which was originally presented in \cite{raveendran2023strongly}.

 In scheme $2$, we utilize the given macroscopic solutions from the previous time step $n-1$ to solve the microscopic elliptic problem and compute the dispersion tensor.
 Employing the computed dispersion tensor, we then proceed to solve the parabolic problem to get a macroscopic solution for the next time step $n$.
 We continue this time-stepping process until we achieve the final time $T$.
 The described approach is summarized in Algorithm \ref{alg:fully_discrete}.